It’s been a while since I’ve done the sappy thing, but I’m in my feelings.

 Somewhat.
 I like you somewhat.
 I like you a little bit?
 Should I be excited?
 Concerned?
 I don’t know.
 Am I overthinking things?

 Naturally, I started questioning a lot of things, not even with him but with myself.
 What about me is the problem that I couldn’t get a definite answer?
 Then I started wondering what was it about him that left him unable to let me completely?
 It’s so confusing.
-The uncertainty behind the answer left me wondering if that should count as a rejection as not.
+The uncertainty behind the answer left me wondering if that should count as a rejection or not.
 Not to mention how they’ve been blatantly ignoring me ever since then.
 And that in itself speaks volume.

-Then we have this other one who is clear that the way things are set up cannot be in a relationship with, yet wants to treat me like I’m in a relationship with him.
+Then we have this other one who is clear that the way things are set up cannot be in a relationship with me, yet wants to treat me like I’m in a relationship with him.
 Are you or are you not interested in being with me?
 I don’t get what’s so hard about drawing that distinction.

 Let’s also talk about the million and one (exaggeration) men that hop in my inbox, claiming they want to be friends.
 I’ll make it clear that I’m not interested in a relationship with them and they’ll say they just “want to get to know me more,” and “I just want to be your friend.”
 But low and behold, when I write a status about relationships, they’ll pop up with their passive-aggressive responses on how essentially I wouldn’t have to worry about that if I just went out with them.
 I THOUGHT you said you just wanted to be friends dude?
 So you DID want a relationship.
 Why lie then?